ssovit/ssovit/README.md

 - WordPress Themes & Plugins
 - Few of my works at https://codecanyon.net/user/wppressplugin/portfolio

-If you have a job/gig, ping me at sovit.tamrakar@gmail.com and consider it delivered!
+If you have a job/gig, ping me at sovit.tamrakar@gmail.com or https://t.me/sovitt and consider it delivered!